FloHal/Limonizer/README.md

 - Listen your music through the cloud
 - Suggest artists related to your personnal tastes
 - Equalizer
-- Spotify integration
+- Spotify and deezer integration
 - Share a sample to your friends through LimoNet ( A small message system )
+- Control Limonizer with your smartphone (play, pause, next, previous, volume)

 Limonizer is currently at his beginning.
 There is a lot to do, to be honest, there is all to do.
 I'm alone and i don't have a lot of spare time but i really want to do it.
 So let's try to make Limonizer live.